Biidaasige Park: Description

 The largest structure in the park is Old Fire Hall 30 Community Recreation Centre at 39 Commissioners Street.
 The former firehall was built in the 1920s and ceased operation as a firehall in 1980.
 It was used by the Toronto Firefighter’s Association until 2015 after which the building was used by various small businesses.
 To preserve the building and to adapt it for park use, it was subsequently moved 78 ft back and placed on higher ground.
 Opening in late 2025, the building will provide washrooms and meeting rooms for park visitors.

 The park has two picnic areas with tables and barbecues called Raccoon Picnic Terrace and the River View Picnic Terrace.
 Each picnic table can seat up to 40 people.
 A food pavilion is expected to open in 2026.

 On the Ookwemin Minising side, the park has two off-leash areas for dogs, both provide seating, dog-rated artificial turf, water fountains and accessible pathways and gates.
 Along the river, the park has pedestrian and cycling paths, locations for fishing and birdwatching, and slips to launch non-motorized boats.

-Opening in 2026, the park will also extend west of Cherry Street providing an extra 4 ha of parkland.
-The extension will feature Canoe Cove and a waterside promenade along the eastern edge of Toronto Harbour.
-Atlas Crane will be a heritage feature; the decommissioned crane was used at Marine Terminal 35 to load and unload cargo including old Toronto streetcars to be shipped to Egypt.
+On July 24, 2026, the park was extended west of Cherry Street providing an extra 4 ha of parkland.
+The extension features Canoe Cove for canoes and kayaks, a 3,000-person event lawn, the western portion of the Lassonde Art Trail and a waterside promenade along the eastern edge of Toronto Harbour.
+Atlas Crane is a heritage feature; the decommissioned crane was used at Marine Terminal 35 to load and unload cargo including old Toronto streetcars to be shipped to Egypt.